Fair Cake-Cutting in Practice: Introduction

-Moreover, we find that about 80\% of the agents do manipulations that are obviously harmful to them, even in the simple cut-and-choose procedure.
+Moreover, we find in two-agent procedures that between 70\% to 76\% of the agents do manipulations that are clearly harmful to them, even in the simple cut-and-choose procedure.
 For example, they cut the cake at a certain location $x$, see that their partner chooses the right piece, and then, at the next play against the same partner, cut to the left of $x$ --- which is guaranteed to result in a smaller piece for them (subsection \ref{sub:results-quality}).

 \paragraph{\textbf{Structure of the article}} Section \ref{sec:literature} presents an overview of related experiments and case studies.
 Section \ref{sec:theory} introduces the cake-cutting model and our testable hypotheses.
 Section \ref{sec:experiment} presents our experimental design.
 Section \ref{sec:results} discusses our findings.
 Section \ref{sec:conclusion} concludes.